AayuSiuu/AutoJudge/README.md

 - Random Forest Regressor
 - Gradient Boosting Regressor

+### All these models were tryed out in the Jupyter Notebook

 ## 📈 Evaluation & Model Selection
 ### Evaluation Metrics
 - **Classification**: Accuracy, Confusion Matrix